biojava/biojava.github.io/_wikis/Google_Summer_of_Code_2013.md

 ----------------------------

 Google has not announced yet if there will be a Google Summer of Code 2013.
-This page is in preparation in case GSoC will happen again this year.
+This page is to prepare possible projects for if/when the GSoC announcement comes out.

 If you want to propose a project, have a look at the <BioJava:Modules>
 page, for areas which are currently under development.
 Also take a look